alarm-redist/fifty-states/analyses/AZ_cd_2020/doc_AZ_cd_2020.md

 ### Interpretation of requirements
 We enforce a maximum population deviation of 0.5%.
 We add a county/municipality constraint, as described below.
-We add a VRA constraint to ensure the proper number of majority-minority districts.
+We add a VRA constraint targeting two majority-HVAP districts which are also substantially majority-minority.
+Not every plans is guaranteed to have two majority-HVAP districts, however.

 ## Data Sources
 Data for Arizona comes from the ALARM Project's [2020 Redistricting Data Files](https://alarm-redist.github.io/posts/2021-08-10-census-2020/).